Conversion to Judaism: Intra-Orthodox controversy

 In 2008, a Haredi-dominated Badatz in Israel annulled thousands of conversions performed by the Military Rabbinate in Israel.
 The Chief Rabbinate of Israel, which is the only state-recognized authority on religious matters, backed by Rabbi Ovadia Yosef, ruled against this, making the annulment legally invalid for purposes of Israeli law.

-Canadian Orthodox program

-There are two orthodox conversion programmes in Montreal.
-One is made up of a Bet Din (Jewish Court) of congregational member rabbis from the Rabbinical Council of America, Montreal region (RCA).
-This program provides a way to convert according to the rigorous rules of Halachah while making the process more "user friendly" for non-Jews seeking a more "hands-on" or "modern Orthodox" approach.
-The second program is supervised by the Jewish Community Council of Montreal, the Vaad Hair.

-All conversion candidates—who could include singles, non-Jewish couples and adoption cases—must have a sponsoring rabbi and undergo a rigorous screening process.
-Conversions stemming from both programs are recognized in Israel and around the world.

 Karaite views

 As of 2006, the Moetzet Hakhamim (Council of Sages) began to accept converts to Karaite Judaism through the Karaite Jewish University.
-The process requires one year of learning, circumcision (for males), and the taking of the vow that Ruth took.
+The process requires one year of learning, circumcision (for males), and the taking of the vow that Ruth took:

 "For whither thou goest, I will go; and where thou lodgest, I will lodge; thy people shall be my people, and thy God my God; where thou diest, will I die, and there will I be buried; the L do so to me, and more also, if aught but death part thee and me."